 148 rue de Grenelle, 7th arrt.

 The house has a remarkable entrance door designed in dark wood.
 It is ornate with two small palm branches.
-The handles are fixed onto a green marble support.
+The handles are fixed onto green marble support.

 2 and 4 rue de Poitiers, 7th arrt.